um-grex/grex-docs/content/english/ood/_index.md

 ## OpenOndemand on Grex
 ---

-Grex's OOD instance runs on **zebu.hpc.umanitoba.ca** and requires the Alliance's Duo MFA to authenticate.
+Grex's OOD instance runs on **ood.hpc.umanitoba.ca** and requires the Alliance's Duo MFA to authenticate.
 The OOD instance is available only from UManitoba campus IP addresses -- that is, your computer should be on the UM Campus network to connect.

 To connect from outside the UM network, please install and start __UManitoba Virtual Private Network__ [VPN](https://umanitoba.ca/information-services-technology/my-security/vpn-support).
 Note that you'd need the VPN client installation as described there; "VPN Gateway" will likely not work.